 We recommend that you test your 360 degree stream before starting a public live stream so you can try different set ups.
 Tests should include audio and movement similar to what will be in your public live stream.
 During the event, monitor sound and video quality, and review error messages.

 YouTube supports live streaming ingestion and playback of 360 degree videos on computers in Chrome, Firefox, MS Edge, and Opera browsers.
-360 degree playback is also supported in the YouTube and YouTube Gaming apps.
+360 degree playback is also supported in the YouTube app.